jrodewig/wanderahead.github.io/_posts/2025-04-05-discover-orlando-beyond-the-theme-park.md

 For lunch or dinner, if you're looking for something hyper local and affordable, [East End Market](https://eastendmkt.com/) has you covered.
 Think artisan food in a casual, hip setting.
 No place sums this up quite like Bird of Paradise.
-No more ordering “just a salad” when you want to eat healthy.
-Their bowls are stuffed with hearty, fresh ingredients, so you feel good eating but don’t leave hungry.
+No more ordering "just a salad" when you want to eat healthy.
+Their bowls are stuffed with hearty, fresh ingredients, so you feel good eating but don't leave hungry.
 The shrimp, sourced right off the Florida coast, is plentiful, and the brown rice, from Jacksonville, is creamy.
 It plumps up wonderfully with the absorbed sauces — like cilantro lemongrass in their bestseller Florida Bowl or the pineapple-sweet meets Caribbean spice of the Island Jerk Bowl.

-As a bonus, they’re fully gluten-free and low sugar, too, so it’s OK to splurge on dessert at one of the other food stalls in the market.
-It’ll likely be one of the most unique places you’ll eat this year.
+As a bonus, they're fully gluten-free and low sugar, too, so it's OK to splurge on dessert at one of the other food stalls in the market.
+It'll likely be one of the most unique places you'll eat this year.

 If you can, make sure your visit to Orlando includes a Sunday for the year-round farmer's market at Lake Eola Park.
 Along with browsing dozens of vendors for